 photos, make sure you still have lots of examples of life drawing and sketchbook

-APPLICATIONS FOR THE 2D ANIMATION PROGRAM ARE BEING ACCEPTED FOR THE WAITLIST UNTIL APRIL 3 FOR FALL 2018.
+APPLICATIONS FOR THE 2D ANIMATION PROGRAM ARE NOW CLOSED FOR FALL 2018.

 - Apply to Capilano University in advance of submitting your portfolio - Admissions- Complete the Portfolio Submission form on or before January 31.
 Note: portfolios received after this date will be considered in the Regular Admission period.- Portfolios will be reviewed in February.
 Applicants will be notified of the results late February/early March.